umago/tibiadevel/README.md

 Just to make things clear, It was made for educational purpose and I won't write a bot or any hack that affect the fun of the game with this.
 Any code you send me with that intention won't be accepted.

-Have fun learning how it's works.

 Compatibility
 -------------
-This code is compatible with the Tibia Client v8.72
+This code is compatible with the Linux Tibia Client v8.72

 License
 -------